Blog

 Google AppSheet creates mobile and web apps directly from data sources like Google Sheets, Excel, and databases.
 It is designed for internal business tools and operational apps, not consumer-facing app store products.

 Its deep integration with Google Workspace makes it a natural choice for organizations already using Google Drive and Sheets.
-Features include offline data sync, workflow automation, and robust security controls.
+Features include offline data sync, workflow automation, and strong security controls.

 Feature